-McAleese said bishops should not be yes men for those who run the Church from Rome, the Irish Times reports.
+McAleese said bishops should not be yes men for those who run the Church from Rome.

 She said: “Bishops should be encouraged not to be yes men but leaders who can speak freely, who consult with rank-and-file Catholics and then make decisions along with the pope.

 “Senior church leaders have until now believed the church could only survive through unquestioning obedience to the exclusively top-down teaching magisterium.

 “That tight-grip approach has had very damaging consequences for the church in the modern world.”

 Speaking on the topic of church governance to the Van Hugel Institute in Cambridge, McAleese urged Pope Francis to give a synod of bishops decision-making powers.

 She added: “He should do this even though no pope has ever done so and Pope Benedict is on record as being against doing so.

 “Yet this is by far the most straightforward way of creating at least an embryonic form of collegial Episcopal decision-making in the Catholic Church.

 “The most exciting way of bringing about reform would be to give a direct voice to each bishop, where issues would be decided by a majority canvassed by post or email.”

 The former President of Ireland repeated her beliefs that rank and file Catholics deserve a greater role in church governance.